We may receive a commission on purchases made from links.

 Sous vide the potatoes

 Now, you will want to set your timer for 60 to 90 minutes and cook the potatoes until they are tender.
-Luckily, there is a trick for checking for doneness.
+Luckily, there's a trick for checking for doneness.
 Pinch a potato through the bag to see if it's tender.
 If it crushes easily, then the potatoes are done cooking, and you can remove them.
 If not, return to the water bath and continue cooking.
 It could take an additional 20 to 30 minutes.

 When the potatoes are done, carefully remove the hot bags from the water bath with tongs.
 Pull the potato bag out, holding and opening it away from you as the steam can be really hot.

-Pull out rosemary and heat saucepan
+Pull out rosemary and heat the saucepan

 Whisk the liquid

+Now, you can pour in the reserved cooking liquid and whisk it into the potatoes.
 Just add a little bit at a time until you reach the desired consistency.
 Be sure to whisk the mixture as you go.
-Feel free to taste the potatoes to see if they need any additional flavor.
-You can add salt and pepper if you feel that the potatoes need it.
+Feel free to taste the potatoes to see if they need any additional flavor; add salt and pepper if you feel that the potatoes need it.
 Feel free to store the extra liquid to use in the future for potatoes, soups, or even chowders.

 Serve and enjoy